Posted: 24 May 2022

-For many companies who transitioned at speed to remote working last year, the experience has highlighted the need to strengthen IT security resources.
+For many companies who transitioned at speed to remote working, the experience has highlighted the need to strengthen IT security resources.

 Overall awareness of cybercrime is increasing and more companies need help to manage the additional risks that working from home has introduced.